Qiksar/crudio/README.md

 Under the `~/test/unit` folder are a collection of Jest test specifications to test the command line interface, data creation, and the (coming soon...) script execution engine.

-# Get the code

-Clone this project from: `https://github.com/Qiksar/crudio`

 ## NPM scripts

 - Open the project with Visual Studio code.